NetaDAOAcademy/CoiningReason/readme.md

 **Session 1.
 Talking Philosophy**

 * Gilles Deleuze and Claire Parnet, "A Conversation: What Is It?
 What Is It For?" from _Dialogues II_

+* Avital Ronnell, "Derida to Freud: The Return Call," from _The Telephone Book: Technology, Schizophrenia, Electric Speech_

 **Session 2.
 Crypto-Anarchism**